Wallbox Pulsar Socket vs Easee: which terminal to choose?

 1184,85 €

-As stated above, this slight difference in price may be due to the fact that the Easee Home is unapproved and does not meet IRVE and NFC15-100 standards.
+As mentioned above, this slight price difference may be due to the fact that the Easee Home is not approved and does not meet IRVE and NFC15-100 standards.

 Wallbox Pulsar Socket vs Easee: comparison table

-Here's a summary table to help you compare the two charging stations Wallbox Pulsar Socket and Easee Home.
+Here is a summary table to help you compare the two. charging stations Wallbox Pulsar Socket and Easee Home.

 Wallbox Pulsar Socket